 In this BusinessBecause Breakdown of the Wharton MBA Class profile, we analyze the Wharton MBA class of 2022, covering GMAT scores, diversity statistics, and students’ prior work experience.

-Wharton MBA Class of 2022 | Overview
+Wharton MBA Class of 2023 | Overview

-GMAT and GRE Scores
+Wharton MBA | GMAT & GRE Scores

-Undergraduate majors and Grade Point Average can be a great indicator for the kind of academic environment that will be created by your cohort when you enter an MBA program.
+Undergraduate majors and Grade Point Average (GPA) can be a great indicator for the kind of academic environment that will be created by your cohort when you enter an MBA program.

 Different specialisms bring different thinking styles and problem-solving approaches into the classroom, and while a humanities major and an engineer might not sound like the perfect mix for an MBA project on paper, in reality they can often produce a deeply thought-out and well-rounded final product.

-While there is a 14-year range of work experience in the current class, the average number of years of work experience candidates bring to the program is five.
+While there is a 14-year range of work experience in the Wharton MBA class of 2023, the average number of years of work experience candidates bring to the program is five.
 This is slightly higher than the average for MBA programs generally, indicating a cohort of seasoned professionals at Wharton.